goruvamahender1/java-backend-interview-prep/01-Must-Prepare/BuildTools_Must_Prepare_Questions.md

-## BuildTools Must Prepare Core Questions
+## BuildTools Must Prepare Questions

 ---
 1. What is the difference between Maven and Gradle?